Former FBI Director Mueller to lead Trump-Russia probe | Taiwan News

 Another partner, Reginald Brown, is representing Paul Manafort.
 Manafort is Trump's former campaign chairman, and has been an important focus of the U.S. investigation of Trump's associates and Russia.

-Rosenstein appointed Mueller under a statute used in 1999, when John C. Danforth was appointed to investigate allegations of government wrongdoing in the siege at the Branch Davidian compound in Waco, Texas.
+Rosenstein appointed Mueller under a statute that was used in 1999, when John C. Danforth was appointed to investigate allegations of government wrongdoing in the siege at the Branch Davidian compound in Waco, Texas.

-That investigation included hundreds of interviews and a restaging of the final hours of the 51-day standoff with federal agents.
-Danforth ultimately produced a 150-page report clearing then-Attorney General Janet Reno and other top government officials of any responsibility.
+Danforth's investigation cost millions of dollars and included hundreds of interviews and a restaging of the final hours of the 51-day standoff with federal agents.
+He ultimately produced a 150-page report clearing then-Attorney General Janet Reno and other top government officials of any responsibility.

 A similar appointment came in 2003 when the Bush Justice Department turned to Patrick Fitzgerald, then the top federal prosecutor in Chicago, to investigate who leaked the identity of Valerie Plame, a covert CIA officer.
-That appointment was made by Comey, then the deputy attorney general.
+That appointment was made by Comey, deputy attorney general at the time.
 Comey gave Fitzgerald complete discretion to conduct the investigation, bolstering the special counsel's independence.

-Associated Press writers Darlene Superville, Eileen Sullivan and Ted Bridis contributed to this report.